Aliases for POLR2D Gene

 GeneCards Summary for POLR2D Gene

-POLR2D (Polymerase (RNA) II (DNA Directed) Polypeptide D) is a Protein Coding gene.
-Diseases associated with POLR2D include hiv-1.
-Among its related pathways are Signaling by GPCR and Disease.
-GO annotations related to this gene include nucleotide binding and DNA-directed RNA polymerase activity.
+POLR2D (RNA Polymerase II Subunit D) is a Protein Coding gene.
+Diseases associated with POLR2D include Nemaline Myopathy 7 and Leukodystrophy, Hypomyelinating, 10.
+Among its related pathways are Tat-mediated elongation of the HIV-1 transcript and Transcription-Coupled Nucleotide Excision Repair (TC-NER).
+Gene Ontology (GO) annotations related to this gene include nucleotide binding and single-stranded RNA binding.

 DNA-dependent RNA polymerase catalyzes the transcription of DNA into RNA using the four ribonucleoside triphosphates as substrates.
 Component of RNA polymerase II which synthesizes mRNA precursors and many functional non-coding RNAs.
 Pol II is the central component of the basal RNA polymerase II transcription machinery.
 It is composed of mobile elements that move relative to each other.
 RPB4 is part of a subcomplex with RPB7 that binds to a pocket formed by RPB1, RPB2 and RPB6 at the base of the clamp element.
 The RBP4-RPB7 subcomplex seems to lock the clamp via RPB7 in the closed conformation thus preventing double-stranded DNA to enter the active site cleft.
 The RPB4-RPB7 subcomplex binds single-stranded DNA and RNA (By similarity).